opt-nc/yamlfixer/README.md

   -b, --backup        make a backup copy of original files as `.orig` -d, --debug         output debug information to stderr.
   -j, --jsonsummary   output JSON summary to stderr.
-  -c, --colorsummary  output colored plain text summary to stderr.
-If stderr
+  -p, --plainsummary  output plain text summary to stderr.
-                      is not a TTY output is identical to --summary.
+  -s, --summary       output colored plain text summary to stderr.
-  -s, --summary       output plain text summary to stderr.
+                      If stderr is not a TTY output is identical to --plainsummary.
 ```

 yamlfixer launches `yamllint` on each specified filename, then parses